Part II

 The mycelium teaches us: you are not an island.

-Your nervous system shapes what becomes available to perceive and enact within the web; a stray thought does not rearrange the cosmos.
+Your nervous system shapes what becomes available to perceive and enact within that web; the pattern changes through lived participation, not wish alone.

 To grasp this intellectually is one step; to feel it in your bones is another.